If your kids want a cute spring craft idea, this paper plate chick craft is perfect!

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.

-Here’s a tip, if you don’t want to use yellow paint for the wings, no worries!
+Here’s a tip: if you don’t want to use yellow paint for the wings, no worries!
 Simply grab some yellow cardstock instead and skip painting the second paper plate.
-It’s super easy and fun to make, perfect for a crafty afternoon with the kids.
+It’s easy and fun to make, perfect for an afternoon with the kids.

 So, what are you waiting for?
-Let’s grab those crafting essentials and get ready to make some adorable paper plate chicks that will chirp right into the cuteness zone of your crafting collection!
+Let’s grab those supplies and get ready to make some adorable paper plate chicks that will chirp right into the cuteness zone of your crafting collection!

 Supplies